SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-07-vaccine-madness.md

 ## The madness of the American right

 I always suspected they were crazy, starting in the 1980s when Reagan utterly ceased making sense.
-After that it was just a steady decline after that, as all the competent advisors abandoned ship.
-Then the full, florid delusions of Trump.
+After that it was just a steady decline, as all the competent advisors abandoned ship and Congress lurched to the right with Gingrich, _et al._  Then came the full, florid delusions of Trump.
 All of a piece.

 But it seems that the vaccine resistance &ndash; _overwhelmingly_ Republican &ndash; is a bizarre self-parody.
-It's not just suicidal, placing themselves at risk; it's also anti-social, placing _everybody else_ at risk as well.
+It's not just suicidal, placing themselves at risk; it's also psychopathically anti-social, placing _everybody else_ at risk as well.

 Charles Blow wrote a piece in the _New York Times_ that pretty much reflects my view. <sup id="fn1a">[[1]](#fn1)</sup>  Never let it be said he "buried the lede", with